To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

-Most dogs are motivated to do anything if the right food is placed in front of them.
-Whether you’re trying to train your dog or you just want to treat them for doing a good job on the walk, we’ve got the treats for you in our dog treat reviews.
+Most dogs are motivated to do anything if you place the right food in front of them.
+Whether you’re trying to train your dog or you just want to treat them for doing a good job on a walk, we’ve got the treats for you in our dog treat reviews.
 And if you’re looking for a convenient way to carry your treats on walks and during training, we recommend this pouch that can hold treats, poop bags, and even a few other items you may need on your walk.

-We’ve selected the best treats for various types of dogs based on size, age, health factors and more.
-Below are our top rated dog treats, so your dog can snack on the best treat for them.
+We’ve selected the best treats for various types of dogs based on size, age, health factors, and more.
+Below are our top-rated products, so your dog can snack on the best healthy dog treats.

-This pack of Everlasting Treats includes 2 treats that can be given on their own or with a StarMark’s ball.
-The treats can be given to your dog for short periods of time until they finish it.
+This pack of Everlasting Treats includes two treats you can give on their own or with a StarMark’s ball.
 Since many large dogs can be aggressive chewers, we thought this Everlasting Treat was a great option.

 As a bonus, this treat has raised dental ridges to help clean your dog’s teeth.
-The treat should last your dog hours of chewing and they’re pretty inexpensive.
+This treat should last your dog for hours of chewing, and they’re pretty inexpensive.
 These treats are available in chicken, liver, wheat-free chicken, wheat/corn/soy-free, and vanilla mint.

-Milk-Bone is one of the most popular dog treat brands and it’s widely known.
-This snack comes in large 7-pound boxes that can last you weeks or even months.
-They’re available in bacon, beef, chicken, sausage, turkey and peanut butter flavors.
+Milk-Bone is one of the most popular dog treat brands, and it’s widely known.
+This snack comes in large seven-pound boxes that can last you weeks or even months.
+They’re available in bacon, beef, chicken, sausage, turkey, and peanut butter flavors.